random-j-farmer/random-minecraft/_posts/2020-12-27-the-humble-etho-clock.md

 ![TnTree Farm](/random-minecraft/assets/the-humble-etho-clock/tntree-farm.jpg)

 This example shows an Etho clock controlling a variation of an Etho TnTree Farm.
-6 dispensers loaded with TnT are spaced over 21 blocks, with a 24 gt delay between.
+6 dispensers loaded with TNT are spaced over 21 blocks, with a 24 gt delay between.
-Below every dispenser is a piston that will retract 36 gt later, giving the TnT a fall height of 27ish blocks.
+Below every dispenser is a piston that will retract 36 gt later, giving the TNT a fall height of 27ish blocks.

-It's a nice and fun farm, but if the signal is too short, the lower pistons will extend before the last TnT has passed by and the farm will blow up.
+It's a nice and fun farm, but if the signal is too short, the lower pistons will extend before the last TNT has passed by and the farm will blow up.

 The Etho clock is triggered by pressing the button, or by the observing a bubble column onto a 2-tick repeater.
 It has 21 items